amoskyalo/Tailwind-css-project/README.md

 # Tailwind CSS Practice Project.

 ## Introction.
 They say that education without implementation is entertainment.
 After learning Tailwind CSS, I decided to put what have lerned into practice by building this small awesome project, just to make sure I wasnt entertaining myself learning Tailwind CSS.
-You can view the live demo of the project [ here ]:( https://my-tailwind-css-project.netlify.app/ )
+You can view the live demo of the project [here](https://tailwindcss.com/)

 ## Tailwind CSS.